AlephAlpha/Nekomata/doc/Builtins.md

 ### `uncons` (`C`, `1 -> 2`)

-Get the first element list and the rest of a list or a string.
+Get the first element and the rest of a list or a string.

 ### `last` (`l`, `1 -> 1`)